 She lives in Phoenix with her husband, two superstar teenagers, and the world’s most adorable cocker spaniels.

 Kim has been with AGF since February 2016.
 She works with AGF’s affinity groups and committees to create educational programming and foster member engagement, and she is responsible AGF internal and external communication, marketing materials and website maintenance.
 Reporting to AGF’s president and CEO, this full-time position plays an essential role in achieving AGF’s strategic three-year direction.

 Kim grew up in Phoenix and is a self-described “word nerd.”
-She is excited to join Arizona Grantmakers Forum to advance philanthropy in her home state.
+She is excited to be on the Arizona Grantmakers Forum team to advance philanthropy in her home state.
 Previously, she was the communications and member engagement manager of AGF and a social media specialist at Digital Air Strike where she developed marketing strategies for small businesses.
 Her interest in the nonprofit sector began while working at Arizona PBS as a member services representative and content creation assistant.

 Kim earned her bachelor’s degree from Arizona State University’s Walter Cronkite School of Journalism and Mass Communication in 2014.
-This spring, she will graduate with Class 10 of the American Express Nonprofit Leadership Academy at ASU’s Lodestar Center for Philanthropy and Nonprofit Innovation.
+Most recently, she graduated with Class 10 of the American Express Nonprofit Leadership Academy at ASU’s Lodestar Center for Philanthropy and Nonprofit Innovation.
 Raised in Phoenix, she is proud to call it home with her husband and their rescue dog, Todd.